simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 #### **Step 2: Named Entity Recognition (NER)**

 Emails often contain employee names, organisations, locations and dates.
-For my project, this information is not relevant to my end goal and so thought it best to remove them to avoid unnecessary noise.
+For my project, this information is not relevant to my end goal and so thought it best to remove them to avoid unnecessary information.
 To do this, I used spaCy’s NER to find and remove words related to these entities **PERSON**, **ORG**, **GPE** and **DATE** before passing data to the TF-IDF vectoriser.

 NER works based on positions of tokens within a document.
 SpaCy automatically tokenises the text into tokens.
 Each token is assigned a start and end character, essentially marking their position in the document.